bampli/doc/docs/content/posts/stage.md

 - RM1 is a **resource** to A, and WIP is a **resource** to C as well.
 - RM1 is an **external** asset, since it comes from outside the process.
-- WIP is a **internal** asset, i.e. an intermediary result inside the process.
+- WIP is an **internal** asset, i.e. an intermediary result inside the process.
 - The transformation in RM1 is a **task** that requires 15 minutes of A's work.
 - Similarly, the WIP is processed by a **task** that requires 10 minutes from C.
 - A and C are workers with specific **skills**, also named "A" and "C" here.